Shahupatil2407/SEFinal/README.md

-# My Fellow
+# College Social Networking Prject
-- A university level Social - Educational web application
+- A College level Social - Educational web application
-- It allows the students and faculty members to make their public profiles by which they can exchange information, contribute, poll and establish communities within the university
+- It allows the students and faculty members to make their public profiles by which they can exchange information, contribute, poll and establish communities within the college
 - Themes - Light and Dark

 ## Tech Stack